bitmakerlabs/wdi-october-2017/16-routing-and-controllers/README.md

 end
 ```

-If the `product` successfully saves, it will now be stored permanently in the database.
+If `@product` successfully saves, it will now be stored permanently in the database.

+If `@product` doesn't save, the form will be displayed again.
+It will contain validation errors and the fields filled out from the previous submission.

 ### Edit

-For retrieving a form for an existing item using a **get** request:
+For retrieving a form for an existing item.

 ```ruby
 def edit
   @product = Product.find(params[:id])
 end
 ```

 This loads the product from the database and stores its current state inside the `@product` **instance variable**.
-Note that the **edit** method does not yet save the changes to the product.
+Note that the **edit** method does not yet save the changes to `@product`.

 ### Update